 Repossessed properties are sold as soon as practicable with the proceeds used to reduce the outstanding balance of the debt.
-Repossessed assets are classified as other assets in the balance sheet.
-The value of assets obtained by the Bank by taking possession held as collateral as security at 31 December 2009 is RO 250,000 (2008 - RO 250,000).
+Repossessed assets are classified as other assets in the statement of financial position.
+The value of assets obtained by the Bank by taking possession held as collateral as security at 31 December 2010 is RO 250 thousand (2009 - RO 250 thousand).